stonith404/pocket-id/docs/docs/configuration/environment-variables.md

 ---
-id: configuration
+id: environment-variables
 ---

-# Configuration
+# Environment Variables

-## Environment variables
+Below are all the environment variables supported by Pocket ID.
+These should be configured in your `.env ` file.

-Below are all the Environment variables Pocket ID Supports, These should be set in your `.env` file.
+Be cautious when modifying environment variables that are not recommended to change.

 | Variable                     | Default Value             | Recommended to change | Description                                                                                                                                                                                                                                                                                                                                                               |
 | ---------------------------- | ------------------------- | --------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |